UnionOfRAD/manual/en/controllers/controllers.md

 ### Render Types and Detection

-Although a typical request to a Lithium application receives an HTML response, the framework is built to be extremely flexible in handling and serving different types of content.
+Although a typical request to a li3 application receives an HTML response, the framework is built to be extremely flexible in handling and serving different types of content.
 This functionality is especially important in applications that have many different components or endpoints.
 If your app also feeds data to a Flash object (AMF/XML) and a mobile phone (XML/JSON), responding to requests in different ways with the same underlying logic can be a huge time saver.

 The flow for handling a given type of a response works something like the following:

- 1. A request is sent to the application, containing some sort of indicator of the request type.
-Lithium's default routing allows for simple extension detection, for example.
+ 1. A request is sent to the application, containing some sort of indicator of the request type. li3's default routing allows for simple extension detection, for example.
- 2. As Lithium bootstraps, a media type and handler is registered with the `\net\http\Media` class.
+ 2. As li3 bootstraps, a media type and handler is registered with the `\net\http\Media` class.
  3. The application detects the request type and sets the response type.
  4. Once a controller is ready to render the data, the registered handler receives the data and renders the output.

 #### Detecting and Setting Types

 The easiest way to set a type is by declaring it as part of the route.
-One of Lithium's default routes already does this for you:
+One of li3's default routes already does this for you:

 ```
 Router::connect('/{:controller}/{:action}/{:id:[0-9]+}.{:type}', array('id' => null));